polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/pallet-design/incorporate-randomness.md

   - randomness
 ---

-[Randomness](/main-docs/build/randomness/) is used in computer programs for many applications.
+Randomness is used in computer programs for many applications.
 For example, gaming applications, NFT creation, and selecting block authors all require a degree of randomness.

 True randomness is hard to come by in deterministic computers.
 This is particularly true in the context of a blockchain, when all the nodes in the network must agree on the state of the chain.
-FRAME provides runtime engineers with a source of randomness, using the [Randomness trait](https://paritytech.github.io/substrate/master/frame_support/traits/trait.Randomness.html).
+FRAME provides runtime engineers with a source of [on-chain randomness](<](/main-docs/build/randomness/)>), using the [Randomness trait](https://paritytech.github.io/substrate/master/frame_support/traits/trait.Randomness.html).

 This guide explains how to make use of FRAME's Randomness trait by using the `random` method and a nonce as a subject.
 The guide also illustrates how to add entropy to the randomness value by assigning the `RandomCollectiveFlip` pallet to the configuration trait of a pallet that exposes a "random" type.